 Virtual assistants and startups

 A virtual assistant, also known as an online assistant, is a person who works remotely.
 But what do virtual assistants do?
-There are two groups of virtual assistant.
+There are two groups of virtual assistants.
 The first group works on non-core tasks such as data entry, personal services, or bookkeeping.

-How can startups benefit by remote assistants?
+How can startups benefit from remote assistants?

 The various ways of resorting to a virtual assistant for a startup company depend on the business needs.
 There are, however, some general benefits.
-Such include freeing up time, helping to remain organized, finding new opportunities, enhancing customer service and connecting with customers, while supplementing the current skill set.
+Such include freeing up time, helping to remain organized, finding new opportunities, enhancing customer service, and connecting with customers while supplementing the current skill set.

 With startup companies, there might be a lack of systems and processes.
 This is natural in companies that have just opened.
-A remote assistant can be vastly helpful in applying basic calmness, while setting up orderly systems.
+A remote assistant can be vastly helpful in applying essential calmness while setting up orderly systems.

 An army of dedicated workers

-However, as with other startups, are hesitant to take on virtual assistance − lack of experience and unfamiliarity are barriers to progress.
+However, as with other startups, many tech startups are hesitant to take on virtual assistance − lack of experience and unfamiliarity are barriers to progress.

 Once there is a mindset change, companies discover that all mundane tasks can be achieved remotely and seamlessly.
-The startup business therefore does not have to hire additional staff or have core staff waste time on tasks such as documentation or data entry.
+The startup business does not have to hire additional staff or have core staff waste time on tasks such as documentation or data entry.
 Instead, the online assistant takes care of such matters.

 Also, the company might want to hire a remote assistant to conduct research for them.
 The company may want to gather data on trends so that the team can ensure that the product is designed for the market.